 Scenario:

 During a busy shift change, a worker hurries to clear a jammed piece of fabric from a cutting machine.
-The safety guard is bypassed—just this once—and a quick slip results in a severe finger laceration.
+The safety guard is bypassed—just this once—and the worker’s hand makes contact with the blade, resulting in a severe finger laceration.

 Root Causes & Impact: